digitalfabrik/react-sticky-headroom/README.md

 ReactStickyHeadroom is a React component, that hides your header when you scroll down and shows it once you're scrolling up again.
-It's designed for best performance and can only be used if you know the height of your header component (or more precisely the amount of pixels you want StickyHeadroom to hide).
+It's designed for best performance and can only be used if you know the height of your header component (or more precisely the amount of pixels you want ReactStickyHeadroom to hide).
 This helps us avoid calculating the height ourselves and therefore browsers don't need to perform heavy Recalculate-Style-Phases.
 For more information read [here](https://developers.google.com/web/fundamentals/performance/rendering/).

 Since it's using [styled-components](https://www.styled-components.com/) internally, it's best to use it in apps where you already have styled-components in place.
 The component is only compatible with styled-components v4.x.x.